 After passing through your machine, the blank will have the design embossed on it.
 You can use either side of the blank.
 The design will be embossed (raised) on one side and debossed (sunken) on the other.
 If you use the embossed side, the color you add will be in the recessed areas around the main design (ie the areas around the leaves).
 If you use the debossed side, the color will be in the main design (ie in the leaf).

 Use a paintbrush to apply Vintaj Patinas (Ranger Ink) to the metal pieces.
-Patinas paints are formulated to adhere to metal and have a permanent finish when dry.
+Patina paints are formulated to adhere to metal and are permanent when dry.
 They dry very quickly also, so you will want to work fairly quickly with them.
 The longer they cure, the more permanent the finish.
 When working with the Patinas, squeeze a small amount out at a time.
 A small amount goes a really long way.
 The amount I show above is actually too much!
 You can mix colors on your craft sheet or on the piece.
 Colors will mix when they are wet.

 After applying a first coat, I like to use a dry paper towel to blot the paint.
 Blotting helps remove excess paint from the raised areas.